glm729/code-examples/README.md

 to accept input data via CSV as requested by Lee Render (see @id2359), using the Selenium package.
-I have recently been writing new features and steps for extending current testing routines, including introducing tests for an additional registry which was not previously covered.
+I have recently been writing new features and steps for extending current testing routines, including introducing tests for an additional registry which was not previously covered, using the Aloe framework.
+One example is provided here, currently.

 ### Other languages

 I am definitely open to learning more programming languages, though I have not tried lower-level languages.
 I have tended to stick to high-level languages.
-As such, while I am still curious to learn, it will likely take me longer to get the hang of, say, C or Fortran.
+As such, while I am still curious to learn, it will likely take me quite a bit longer to get the hang of, say, C or Fortran.

 ### Editor